 The Master of Education in Reading leads to state certification as a Reading Specialist.
 It is designed for teachers with initial licensure and at least 3 years teaching experience by the time they graduate.
 Candidates completing this program will be granted certification by the State of Delaware Department of Education and 30+ other states with which the state holds reciprocity agreements.
 The program was developed in accordance with the International Reading Association Standards for Literacy Professionals and the State Standards of Delaware and is nationally accredited through NCATE.
 It focuses on classroom teaching, intervention with students who struggle with reading, and the management and assessment of reading programs.
-The program includes three supervised practica in assessment and instruction of students with difficulties with literacy Due dates for receipt of completed applications are February 1 for admission in the subsequent Summer Session, May 1 for admission in the subsequent Fall semester, and November 1 for admission in the subsequent Spring semester.
+The program includes three supervised practica in assessment and instruction of students with difficulties with literacy.

-REQUIREMENTS FOR ADMISSION TO THE M.Ed.
-PROGRAM IN READING
+REQUIREMENTS FOR ADMISSION TO THE MED PROGRAM IN READING